 But fear not!
 With a little preparation, you’ll know exactly what to say to impress.
 To get you started, here are four tricky, but common, interview questions and how to tackle them.

 1. Tell Me About Yourself

 This completely open-ended opportunity to talk about yourself throws a lot of people off.
 Worse, it’s usually the first question interviewers ask!
-The confusing part about this question is that it actually isn’t an invitation to tell your life story.
+The confusing part about “tell me about yourself” is that it actually isn’t an invitation to tell your life story.
 The interviewer really just wants to know why you’re interested in this position and what makes you qualified.

 One way to structure this answer is to start with your present, go into your past, and finish off with your future.
 This approach covers all your bases by answering the question, giving you an opportunity to talk about your relevant skills, and getting to what the interviewer genuinely wants to know: How are you going to perform in this position?
 Remember to focus your experiences and accomplishments on what’s most relevant to the position and the employer.

 I’m a second-year master’s student studying computer science and a research fellow at the Hudson Lab.
 I have previous industry experience at Dell, where I honed my skills in modeling and data analysis.
 This experience really piqued my interest in the field of big data, so I’m excited to learn more about your company and the chance to contribute to your data science department.